Nasdanika/html/org.nasdanika.html.repository/src/site/markdown/app-model.md

 * Actions contained by users - follows app/principal/action model.
 * Actions are granted to users - roles many reference.

 How to link entity (ecore) and application models?

+### Property and data source model elements

+Property source contains properties and data source.
+Data source - use adapter if not set.
+REST data source - YAML, JSON, XML.
+Available operations.
+Headers.
+Use new HTTP Builder API's?

 ### Multi-resource models